Darwin Lagrangian: Formulation

 Here q_{1} and q_{2} are the charges on particles 1 and 2 respectively, m_{1} and m_{2} are the masses of the particles, v_{1} and v_{2} are the velocities of the particles, c is the speed of light, r is the vector between the two particles, and $\hat\mathbf r$ is the unit vector in the direction of r.

-The free Lagrangian is the Taylor expansion of free Lagrangian of two relativistic particles to second order in v.
+The first part is the Taylor expansion of free Lagrangian of two relativistic particles to second order in v.
 The Darwin interaction term is due to one particle reacting to the magnetic field generated by the other particle.
 If higher-order terms in v/c are retained, then the field degrees of freedom must be taken into account, and the interaction can no longer be taken to be instantaneous between the particles.
 In that case retardation effects must be accounted for.